Orbital-selective electron correlations in high-$T_{\rm c}$ bilayer nickelates: from a global phase diagram to implications for spectroscopy

 Besides the Drude weight, we also calculate the interband contribution of the optical conductivity and the overall results for $U=0$ and $U=6$ eV with $J_{\text{H}}/U=0.2$ are shown in Fig.~\ref{Fig:4}{\bf b}.
 At $U=0$, $\sigma_{xx}$ develops a broad peak at $1.3$-$1.5$ eV.
-With strong band renormalization, we would expect the peak shifts drastically to low energy, as shown in Fig.~S5{\bf b}.
+With strong band renormalization, we would expect the peak shifts drastically to low energy, as shown in Fig.~S7{\bf b}.
 However, as shown in Fig.~\ref{Fig:4}{\bf b}, the interband peak only slightly shifts to lower energy at about $1$ eV for $U=6$ eV.
 The reason for this is revealing of the underlying physics.
 The peak is mainly caused by the transition indicated by the dashed arrow (between the bonding $z^2$ band and the band with hybridized antibonding $z^2$ and $x^2-y^2$ orbitals) in Fig.~\ref{Fig:3}{\bf b}, and the enhanced bonding-antibonding splitting by the superexchange interaction of local moments keeps the transition energy to be still at about $1$ eV.
-Our result is consistent with the optical conductivity experiment~\cite{LiuWen_NC_2024}.
+The calculated 1eV interband peak is consistent with the experimental result~\cite{LiuWen_NC_2024}, corroborating the substantial electron correlations in the material.
+Note that the spectral weights above 2 eV observed in experiment are likely caused by transitions involving band at high energies, which are beyond our two-orbital model including Ni-$e_g$ orbitals only.

 To directly probe the bonding-antibonding splitting, we propose to measure the out-of-plane component $\sigma_{zz}$, which is contributed from intraorbital transitions by the polarization set up.
 As illustrated by the solid arrow in Fig.~\ref{Fig:3}{\bf b}, when the bonding band sinks to below $E_F$, such an interband transition would generate a sharp peak at about $1$ eV in $\sigma_{zz}$, as shown in Fig.~\ref{Fig:4}{\bf c}.
 However, if the bonding band crosses $E_F$, the transition associated with the portion above $E_F$ will no longer contribute; $\sigma_{zz}$ would be substantially suppressed with the peak position almost unchanged, as can be inferred from Fig.~\ref{Fig:4}{\bf c}.
 Therefore, measuring $\sigma_{zz}$ in the high-pressure phase would allow not only the determination of the bonding-antibonding splitting energy but also the assessment about whether the bonding state crosses the Fermi level.